husamabusafa/hseef-001/md-to-slidev/apps/deck/slides.md

 # 🎉 Start Editing!

-Type your Markdown in the left panel and click **Update Slides** to see changes.
+Type your Markdown in the left panel and watch it update **automatically** in real-time!